rileywheadon/ffa-docs/docs/model-selection.md

 This module selects a statistical model for S-FFA or NS-FFA based on the annual maximum series.

 - **S-FFA**: A time-invariant probability distribution is selected from the candidate distributions.
 - **NS-FFA**: A distribution is chosen along with a nonstationary structure to capture its evolution over time.
-In piecewise NS-FFA, the series is segmented into sub-periods, each modelled with either time-invariant or time-varying distributions.
+In piecewise NS-FFA, the series is segmented into subperiods, each modelled with either time-invariant or time-varying distributions.

-The framework uses the **L-moment ratio method** to identify the best-fit distribution family by comparing sample L-moments with those of various distribution families.
+The framework uses the **L-moment ratio method** to identify the best-fit distribution family by comparing sample L-moments with the L-moments of various distribution families.

 For NS-FFA, the series is decomposed to isolate its stationary component following [Vidrio-Sahagún and He (2022)](https://doi.org/10.1016/j.jhydrol.2022.128186).
 This decomposed sample is then used for distribution selection, as in S-FFA.